Characterization of Time Delay Interferometry combinations for the LISA instrument noise

-We now want to compare different possible 2nd generation versions of the generator $\alpha$.
-As argued above, these differ by the differential time delays applied to them, which correspond to frequency domain transfer functions of the form $2 \abs{\sin(\pi f \delta)}$, with $\delta$ as the differences of the applied delays.
-At low frequencies, we can expand this transfer function to first order in $\delta$, to get a simple factor $2 \pi f \delta$, which represents a derivative combined with a rescaling by $\delta$.
+To conclude this section, we compare in \cref{fig:alpha-demo} several possible second generation versions of the generator $\alpha$, which differ by the differential time delays applied to them.
+As discussed above, these correspond to frequency domain transfer functions of the form $2 \abs{\sin(\pi f \delta)}$, with $\delta$ as the differences of the applied delays.
+At low frequencies, we can expand these transfer functions to first order in $\delta$, to get a simple factor $2 \pi f \delta$, which represents a derivative combined with a rescaling by $\delta$.
 Thus, it is interesting to compare the different possible second generation versions of $\alpha$ to the derivative of the first generation version.
 We plot in \cref{fig:alpha-demo} the combinations $C^{12}_1$, $C^{12}_2$, $C^{14}_1$, $C^{16}_3$ and $C^{16}_{24}$, all rescaled by their respective $\delta$, compared to the two-point derivative of $\alpha$ (labelled $\dot \alpha$).
-We observe that as expected, all curves coincide at low frequencies, while the different number of zeros determines the deviations at high frequencies.
+We observe that, as expected, all curves coincide at low frequencies, while the different number of zeros determines the deviations at high frequencies.
 In particular, we observe that $C^{16}_{24}$ seems to approximate $\dot \alpha$ very well across the whole frequency band.\\ However, even if \cref{fig:algebraic-demo} shows that the approximation reported in \cref{tab:all-combs-decomposed} holds within 3 orders of magnitude, we are not able to demonstrate that $C^{16}_{24}$ agrees to $\dot \alpha$ to this precision.
-The reason is that the two-point derivative we used to compute $\dot \alpha$ has a time difference of $1/f_s = \SI{0.25}{\second}$, that is different to the one of $C_{24}^{16}$, which is $2(z^d - y^d)\approx \SI{0.2}{\second}$.
+The reason is that the two-point derivative we used to compute $\dot \alpha$ has a time difference of $1/f_s = \SI{0.25}{\second}$, which is different to the one of $C_{24}^{16}$, which is $2(z^d - y^d)\approx \SI{0.2}{\second}$.